GET-Foundation/get_model/README.md

 - [Moitf -> ATAC prediction](tutorials/predict_atac.ipynb) (just for demo, optional)
 - [Continue pretrain](tutorials/pretrain_pbmc.ipynb) (just for demo, optional)

 Note that `Motif -> ATAC prediction` tutorial has been tested on a Macbook Pro M4 Pro with MPS accelaration.
 It seems that the speed for training and validation iteration is close to a RTX3090;
 However, some ops used in the metric calculation (Pearson/Spearman/R^2) was not accelarated, making the speed a bit inferior.

+## Data
+- Preprocessed tutorial data is available at https://zenodo.org/records/14614947;
+- Pretrain data can be found in s3://2023-get-xf2217/get_demo/pretrain_human_bingren_shendure_apr2023/ (although it's in a deprecated format, which should be load with `get_model.dataset.zarr_dataset.RegionDataset` rather than the new `get_model.dataset.zarr_dataset.RegionMotifDataset`.
+The information they stored is the same.
+We just switched to `zarr` for future-proof.)
+- Inference results and checkpoints (used in the [demo](https://huggingface.co/spaces/get-foundation/getdemo) can be found in `s3://2023-get-xf2217/get_demo/`

 ## Installation-Pip
 If you just need the model and analysis package.
 You can install with pip.
 However, note that the R package `pcalg` is required for the causal analysis and will not be available if you don't install it manually.